The extent of intergalactic metal enrichment from galactic winds during the Cosmic Dawn

-The right panel of Figure \ref{fig:finalradii} compares a power law of the form $R \propto M_h^n$, to our results.
-The power law index $n$ is set to $4/15$ here, which is appropriate for the momentum-regulated case.
-This expectation follows by applying energy conservation at the asymptotic comoving radius of the wind.
+Next we show that the qualitative behavior of the wind bubbles follows simple expectations.
+To that end, the right panel of Figure \ref{fig:finalradii} compares a power law of the form $R \propto M_h^n$, to our results.
+The power law index $n$ is set to $4/15$ here, which can be derived for the momentum-regulated case by applying energy conservation at the asymptotic comoving radius of the wind.
 In detail, we assume that all the energy from supernova blastwaves goes into accelerating the swept-up IGM material to the Hubble flow velocity: